Video DRM protection: how to actually stop downloads

 What does it mean if a video is DRM protected?

-It means the video is encrypted and will only decrypt inside an authorized player on an authorized device, after an invisible licensing check.
-A DRM-protected file copied off the network is unreadable — it won't open in another player or after being re-uploaded.
+It means the video is encrypted and only decrypts inside an authorized player on an authorized device, after an invisible licensing check.
+A copy pulled off the network is unreadable: it won't open in another player or after re-upload.

 Does DRM stop screen recording?

-Partly — it depends on the session.
-On hardware-backed playback (mobile, and Safari on a Mac or iPhone) the operating system blocks the capture and the recording comes back black, the same as trying to record Netflix.
-On default desktop Chrome, Firefox, or Edge, and against a camera pointed at the screen, recording still works.
-A dynamic watermark covers that remaining gap by making any recording traceable to the account it came from.
+Partly, depending on the session.
+On hardware-backed playback (mobile, Safari on a Mac or iPhone) the OS blocks the capture and the recording comes back black, like trying to record Netflix.
+On default desktop Chrome, Firefox, or Edge, and against a camera pointed at the screen, it still works.
+A dynamic watermark covers that gap by making any recording traceable to the account it came from.

 How do I remove DRM protection from a video?